DripEmail/slate/source/includes/cdc/_api_requirements.md

 - Responses must have a `Content-Type` header of `application/json`
 - A response with a `2xx` status will be considered successful
     - A successful response should contain a body that is a parseable JSON _document_ (i.e. the top level must be either an object or an array)
-    - The returned document should not exceed 350 KB in size
+    - The returned document must not exceed 350 KB in size
 - A `3xx` response will be followed as redirects per the HTTP specification
 - A client error response (those in the `4xx` range) will be considered a permanent error
+    - Except `429`; this signals to Drip that the request should be tried again later
 - A server error response (those in the `5xx` range) will be considered a temporary error
 - No other response codes are supported